sarnobat/tldr/COMMUNITY-ROLES.md

    In practice, not much will change on your side, since you'll remain a collaborator in the repos you have been active in.
    That means **you will keep the ability to commit, merge PRs, label and close issues, etc.**, whenever you feel so inclined.
    If you don't, that's all right too!
-   Every bit of work you already did for the tldr-pages project was a voluntary gift of your time to this community, which is deeply appreciated.
+   Every bit of work you already did for the tldr pages project was a voluntary gift of your time to this community, which is deeply appreciated.
    Your efforts have contributed to a project which helps hundreds of people every day — be proud of it!

    And of course, you're welcome back anytime as an active maintainer, if you so choose — in which case, just let us know and we'll re-add you to the organization, in accordance to the principles of our governance guidelines.